MyAiAd/MindShift/TEMPLATE_README.md

 **Built with ❤️ by the MyAi Team**

-*Transform your ideas into production-ready applications with the Reusable MyAi Template.*
+*Transform your ideas into production-ready applications with the Reusable MindShifting Template.*